When faced with a new cancer diagnosis, it is common for patients to experience trauma, grief, feelings of isolation and loss of control.

 The Chromophobe Kidney Cancer Community is a private group for patients and caregivers dealing with a diagnosis of chromophobe renal cell carcinoma.
 Around 5% of patients will be diagnosed with this rare subtype.

-The Unclassified Kidney Cancer Community is a private group for patients and caregivers dealing with a diagnosis of unclassified renal cell carcinoma.
-Less than 5% of patients will be diagnosed with this rare subtype.
+The Non-Clear Cell RCC Kidney Cancer Community is a private group for patients and caregivers dealing with a diagnosis of non-clear cell renal cell carcinoma (RCC).
+Around 30 percent of patients diagnosed with RCC will have a subtype other than clear cell (the most common subtype).

 The Translocation Kidney Cancer Community is a private group for patients and caregivers dealing with a diagnosis of translocation renal cell carcinoma.
 Less than 5% of patients will be diagnosed with this rare subtype.